Domestic implementation of international criminal law

 Effective regret

-Punishability of criminal offences of spreading on dangerous human infectious disease pursuant to Section 163, endangering health due to defective food and other goods pursuant to Section 168, taking a hostage pursuant to Section 185, laundering the proceeds of crime pursuant to Sections 233, 234, breach of trust by maladministration of estates of another pursuant to Section 238, breach of regulations governing the imports and exports of goods pursuant to Section 254, breach of regulations governing the handling of controlled goods and technologies pursuant to Sections 255, 256 and 257, endangering foreign exchange trade pursuant to Section 258, distortion of data in financial and commercial records pursuant to Section 260, damaging financial interests of the European Communities pursuant to Section 263, endangering commercial, bank, postal, telecommunication or tax secrects pursuant to Section 264, minimizing taxes and insurance pursuant to Section 276, endangering public safety pursuant to Section 284, damaging and endangering the operation of publicly expedient utilities pursuant to Section 286, endangering or damaging the environment pursuant to Sections 300 and 301, high treason pursuant to Section 311, plotting against the Slovak Republic pursuant to Section 312, terror pursuant to Sections 313 and 314, distructive actions pursuant to Section 315 and 316, sabotage pursuant to Section 317, espionage pursuant to Section 318, endangering classified information pursuant to Sections 319 and 320, endangering confidential and restricted information pursuant to Section 353, revolt of prisoners pursuant to Section 358, spreading false news pursuant to Sections 361 and 362, genocide pursuant to Section 418, terrorism and some forms of participation on terrorism pursuant to Section 419, acts against humanity pursuant to Section 425, and using prohibited weapons and warfare and impermissible methods and techniques of fighting pursuant to Section 426 shall become extinct if the offender voluntarily
+Punishability of criminal offences of spreading on dangerous human infectious disease pursuant to Section 163, endangering health due to defective food and other goods pursuant to Section 168, taking a hostage pursuant to Section 185, laundering the proceeds of crime pursuant to Sections 233, 234, breach of trust by maladministration of estates of another pursuant to Section 238, breach of regulations governing the imports and exports of goods pursuant to Section 254, breach of regulations governing the handling of controlled goods and technologies pursuant to Sections 255, 256 and 257, endangering foreign exchange trade pursuant to Section 258, distortion of data in financial and commercial records pursuant to Section 260, damaging financial interests of the European Communities pursuant to Section 263, endangering commercial, bank, postal, telecommunication or tax secrects pursuant to Section 264, minimizing taxes and insurance pursuant to Section 276, endangering public safety pursuant to Section 284, damaging and endangering the operation of publicly expedient utilities pursuant to Section 286, endangering or damaging the environment pursuant to Sections 300 and 301, high treason pursuant to Section 311, plotting against the Slovak Republic pursuant to Section 312, terror pursuant to Sections 313 and 314, distructive actions pursuant to Section 315 and 316, sabotage pursuant to Section 317, espionage pursuant to Section 318, endangering classified information pursuant to Sections 319 and 320, endangering confidential and restricted information pursuant to Section 353, revolt of prisoners pursuant to Section 358, spreading false news pursuant to Sections 361 and 362, genocide pursuant to Section 418, terrorism and some forms of participation on terrorism pursuant to Section 419, acts against humanity pursuant to Section 425, and using prohibited weapons and warfare and impermissible methods and techniques of fighting pursuant to Section 426 shall become extinct if the offender voluntarilya) prevented or remedied harmful consequence of the criminal offence, or

-b) reported the criminal offence in sufficient time to prevent its harmful consequence; such report shall be submitted to the authorities with competence for criminal proceedings or to the Police Force, members of the armed forces may give such information to their commanding officers or service body, and persons serving their imprisonment sentence or remanded in custody may give such information also to the officer of the Corps of Prison and Court Guard."
+b) reported the criminal offence in sufficient time to prevent its harmful consequence; such report shall be submitted to the authorities with competence for criminal proceedings or to the Police Force, members of the armed forces may give such information to their commanding officers or service body, and persons serving their imprisonment sentence or remanded in custody may give such information also to the officer of the Corps of Prison and Court Guard.""Section 339

 Aiding and Abetting